Dtronix/NexNet/README.md

     - void for "fire and forget" invocation situations such as notifications.
     - ValueTask whcih waiting for invocation completion.
     - ValueTask<T> which will return a value from the remote invocation method.
-- Automatic reconnection of clients upon timeout or loss of connection
+- Automatic reconnection of clients upon timeout or loss of connection.
+- Thorough use of ValueTasks in hot paths for reduced invocation overhead.
-- Ping system to detect timeouts.
+- Ping system to detect timeouts from cline tand server side.
 - No reflection.
 All hubs and proxies are created by the NexNet.Generator project.
 This allows for fast execution and easier tracing of bugs.
 - Full asynchronous TPL useage throughout socket reading/writing, processing and execution of invocations and their return values.
 - Minimal package requirements.
 [MemoryPack](https://github.com/Cysharp/MemoryPack) and [Pipelines.Sockets.Unofficial](https://github.com/mgravell/Pipelines.Sockets.Unofficial)